RandomEngy/PipeMethodCalls/README.md

 # PipeMethodCalls

-Lightweight library for method calls over named and anonymous pipes for IPC in .NET Core.
+Lightweight .NET Standard 2.0 library to use method calls over named and anonymous pipes for IPC.
 Supports two-way communication with callbacks.

 ### Calls from client to server